-In Switzerland, a rare disease is defined as a condition that does not affect more than 5 per 10,000 persons and that is life threatening or chronically debilitating.
-There are between 6,000 and 8,000 rare diseases, with 75% affecting children and 80% having a genetic origin.
+In Switzerland, a rare disease is defined as a life-threatening or chronically debilitating condition that affects less than 5 in 10,000 people.
+There are between 6,000 and 8,000 rare diseases identified worldwide, with 75% affecting children and 80% having a genetic origin.

 Swiss policy on rare diseases

 The limited number of patients per disease and the inherent challenges for research and drug development mean that special incentives are required to support the development of orphan drugs.
 Accordingly, various incentives such as a simplified authorization procedure and provisions for data exclusivity have been introduced over recent years in Switzerland.